Why you should travel to Newfoundland once in your lifetime

 The traditional cuisine of Newfoundland is rich in history and flavors deeply rooted in the culture.
 A typical dish you should not miss is "Touton": a delicious, fried bread dough piece often served with molasses or syrup.
 Originally a simple breakfast for fishers, it has evolved into a popular snack found in many households and restaurants on the island.
 This simple yet deeply satisfying treat offers a glimpse into the humble yet diverse culinary traditions of the region.

 A lesser-known but equally fascinating dish is "Flipper Pie."
-This savory pie made from seal flippers has a long tradition in Newfoundland cuisine.
+This savory pie made from seal flippers has a long Tradition in Newfoundland cuisine.
 Whether you can sample an authentically prepared version depends on the season, but if given the opportunity, it provides an extraordinary way to experience the island's culinary history.
 Enriched with robust spices and a hearty sauce, this dish is a true experience for any curious palate.

 In addition to these rustic delights, there are many sweet temptations.
 "Partridgeberry Duff" is a moist steamed pudding enriched with wild cranberries.
 It is often served warm, accompanied by a thick, creamy vanilla sauce.
 The mix of sweet and slightly tart flavors makes this dessert an unforgettable experience.
 It is typical of Newfoundland that even the desserts have a deep connection to the native flora, wonderfully reflecting the island's natural environment.